cwinpy/cweqgen/docs/definitions.rst

    substituted.

 "default_fiducial_values (required)":
-   a dictionary with keys for all variable parameters in the equation.
-Each key gives contains the default value of that variable (with appropriate :class:`astropy.units.Unit`).
+   pairs of keys and values all variable parameters in the equation.
+Each value gives the default value of that variable (the :class:`astropy.units.Unit` can be set be giving a unit string wrapped in the word "Unit", e.g., Unit("Hz")).
 The variable parameter names must be consistent with the names in the :obj:`~cweqgen.definitions.ALLOWED_VARIABLES` dictionary and those given in **parts**.

 "alternative_variables":
    a list of variable names that can be used to derive a subset of the variables